 Whether you are currently a web coder or are thinking about potentially becoming one, having online resources available at your fingertips is important in staying up to date on industry happenings, technology, and tools.
-This article offers 23 resources for the web coder including associations, blogs, forums, exam prep sites, non-education certifications, webmaster tools, images, and font resources.
+This article offers 23 of the best online resources for the web coder including associations, blogs, forums, exam prep sites, non-education certifications, webmaster tools, images, and font resources.

 Becoming a member of a web coder association can help you network, complete learning modules, and find a job in the web design field.
-Here are a few of the associations available.
+Here are a few of the best associations available online.

 International Web Association – IWA is the industry’s recognized leader in providing educational and certification standards for web professionals.
 IWA supports more than 300,000 individual members in 106 countries.

 Association of Web Design Professionals – AWDP offers a directory of members to help get contracts to complete web design projects.
 The AWDP also lists positions in the tech industry for industry web coders.